d2iq/ui-kit/packages/themes/README.md

 ### CSS Variables (preferred usage)

 `UIKitThemeProvider` also injects theme properties as CSS variables on the document root (`<html>`). ui-kit also generates [design tokens]() that can be used to style CSS-in-JS with fallback values built in.
-The fallback values adhere to the branding used in DC/OS UI.
+The fallback values adhere to the branding used in the D2DS Design System.

 The custom properties follow this naming pattern: `--theme{PropertyName}`.
 The design tokens follow a similar naming pattern: `theme{PropertyName}`.